18 Types of Software Development – Definitions, Examples and Applications

 Because these startup owners don’t know who exactly will build their app, or develop the custom software solution for their ecommerce business, or who will integrate block-chain based payment gateways to their existing financial software program, their innovative ideas just vanish in the thin air.

 To make the subject easier, I have covered 18 different software development types and approaches in this article.
-This list, with examples and applications is meant to help you choose the right software development service for your next million-dollar app idea!
+This list, with examples and applications is meant to help you choose the exemplary custom software development company for your next million-dollar app idea!

 What Is Software Development?